athewsey/sagemaker-studio-lifecycle-config-examples/README.md

 ### Custom/Non-Standard Scripts

 * [custom-dns-fix](scripts/custom-dns-fix) - A horrible temporary workaround for a broken VPC DNS environment.
 You don't want to use this.
+* [custom-install-s3-browser-extension](scripts/custom-install-s3-browser-extension) - This visual S3 browser extension is pretty easy to install on JupyterLab v3.
+I was trying to also make it work on JLv1 (for a script that's portable between the two) but never quite got it working.

 ### Overview